Visa application process

 - If your country is not eligible, please check the appropriate procedure on your country of application page.

-STEP 3 - Book your appointment
+Step 3 - Book your appointment

-Arrange an appointment with the visa application centre
+Make an appointment with the visa application centre

 Make sure you allow enough time before your departure date to schedule an appointment to have your application reviewed.